Club Atlético Banfield

-Club Atlético Banfield is an Argentine sports club based in the Banfield city of Greater Buenos Aires.
-It was founded on 21 January 1896, by the British–origin inhabitants of that city (mostly English, some Scots and Irish).
-The club is mostly known for its football teams, that currently competes in Primera División, the top division of the Argentine football league system.
+Club Atlético Banfield is an Argentine sports club based in Banfield, a city in the Greater Buenos Aires area.
+It was founded on 21 January 1896 by British-origin inhabitants of the city, predominantly English with some Scottish and Irish members.
+The club is best known for its football team, which competes in the Primera División, the top division of the Argentine football league system.

 In 2009 Banfield obtained their first Primera División title after winning the 2009 Apertura.
 Banfield had previously achieved a national cup title in 1920, when the club won the Copa de Honor Municipalidad de Buenos Aires after beating Boca Juniors 2–1.
-The club also won 10 titles in Second Division.
+The club also won 10 titles in Primera Nacional, the second tier division in Argentina.

-The so-called "Southern Classic" ("Clásico del Sur"), considered a modern classic in Argentine football, is contested against Lanús, and thanks to the good results of both in recent years it is also considered one of the most attractive clásicos of Primera División.
-They also have rivalries with Los Andes, Temperley, Talleres (RdE), Quilmes.
-In October 2018, with the appointment of Lucía Barbuto, the club became the first in the history of the Argentine highest division to elect a woman as president.
-Banfield also has a women's football section, which started in 1997 and affiliated to AFA in 2018.
+The club contests the Clásico del Sur (Southern Classic) against Lanús, considered a modern derby in Argentine football, and maintains rivalries with Los Andes, Temperley, Talleres (RdE), and Quilmes.
+In October 2018, with the appointment of Lucía Barbuto, Banfield became the first club in the history of Argentina's top division to elect a woman as president.
+The club also has a women's football section, established in 1997 and affiliated with the Argentine Football Association (AFA) in 2018.

 Other sports practiced at the club include boxing, chess, field hockey, futsal, gymnastics, handball, roller skating, taekwondo, tennis and volleyball.